Academic Writing Center FAQs

 AWC appointments and services are open to all UC students in any location.
 Students do not need to be on the UC Clifton campus to use online AWC services.
-In Fall 2020, the AWC is offering two modes of online writing support:
+During remote operations, the AWC is offering two modes of online writing support:

 - Live online tutoring sessions via WebEx: Students may schedule a live tutoring appointment in WebEx to discuss their paper.
 AWC appointment hours for Fall 2020 are:

 - Monday – Thursday, 10 a.m. – 8 p.m.
 EST